 Globally, IHRSA estimates 133,000 health clubs serving 129 million members as of 2011.
 It also reports that Brazil, a very body-conscious nation and home of Rio de Janeiro’s famous beach culture, is second only to the U.S. in the total number of health clubs.

 Evolving technologies and fashions have an immense impact on sales of sporting goods within specific sectors.
 Sporting goods makers are constantly trying to create reasons for consumers to buy new equipment.
-Golf ball and club makers adopt new technologies with great success.
+Golf club makers adopt new technologies with great success.
 Snow ski and board makers use new technologies as soon as they become available.
 Additionally, ski gear manufacturers introduce new fashions, new colors and new styles yearly in an effort to get consumers to buy new or buy up, regardless of whether significant new technologies are involved.
 Nanotechnology, with the ability to provide components with tremendous strength at very low weight, is being featured in new equipment to a growing degree, including tennis rackets.
 Likewise, carbon fibers are increasingly seen in the construction of upper-end equipment, including fine bicycles.

-Meanwhile, media used to deliver sports and sports related information are evolving quickly.
+Meanwhile, media used to deliver sports and sports related information is evolving quickly.
 Sports coverage is one of the most widely viewed categories online.
 At the same time, digital TV recording devices (DVRs), such as TiVo, are enabling fans to watch events according to their own schedules.
-The rapid emergence of sports news and events video delivered via state-of-the-art mobile screens is having a major impact.
+The rapid emergence of sports news and events video delivered via state-of-the-art mobile devices is having a major impact.
 Watch for continued rapid change throughout the sports industry, as consumers’ tastes and manufacturers’ product lines evolve.

 The global recession had a significant effect on sports and recreation in 2008 and 2009.
 Professional teams encountered difficulty selling tickets, and revenues for manufacturers of sports and recreation equipment dropped.
 Gambling revenues plummeted.
 Consumers in America and Europe are still keenly interested in their favorite sports and recreation, but many are reducing their discretionary purchases, and they are cutting back on luxury, leisure and entertainment purchases in particular.
 Since ticket prices for professional sports have become extremely expensive, sales have been affected.
 Some golf courses suffered revenue declines, and many have closed.
 At least two major U.S. sports teams fell seriously behind on their debts and took bankruptcy during the recession.
 Even the NFL laid off 150 employees at the end of 2008.
-For the mid term, the sports industry will face challenges in providing services and products that are appropriate for consumers in slow economies (particularly Europe as of 2012), while revenues in emerging nations such as Brazil and China will have an excellent opportunity to grow.
+For the mid term, the sports industry will face challenges in providing services and products that are appropriate for consumers in slow economies (particularly Europe as of mid-2013), while revenues in emerging nations such China will have an excellent opportunity to grow.

-The biggest opportunities in the sports industry today lie in providing exciting, high-value opportunities for sports fans, such as high-tech recreational gear at reasonable prices; spectator sports ticket packages that represent good value; exercise/fitness services and programs that will appeal to aging baby boomers; and equipment and apparel that represents high value and exciting design.
-Consumers still want to play, but they want to do so at a reasonable cost.
+The biggest opportunities in the sports industry today lie in providing exciting, high-value opportunities for sports fans, such as high-tech recreational gear at reasonable prices; spectator sports ticket packages that represent good value; exercise/fitness services and programs that will appeal to aging baby boomers; and equipment and apparel that provide high value and exciting design.
+Consumers still want to play, but they want to do so at reasonable cost.